Manage your content with ease in Confluence

 👍 The product manager who spins up templates so when you kick off a new project, there’s already a project poster, decision register, competitive analysis, and customer interview template ready to go

-We’ve built new tools especially for these patron saints of organization.
-With our new page archiving and bulk archiving features, we’ve made it easier than ever for your gardeners to trim your page tree.
+That’s why we’ve built tools especially for these patron saints of organization.
+With our page archiving and bulk content action features, we’ve made it easier than ever for your gardeners to trim your page tree.
 In fact, now it’s easy for anyone to hone their green thumb in Confluence!

-Page archive and bulk archive help everyone by:
+Page archive and bulk content actions help everyone by:

-Here are all the ways to use page and bulk archive to keep your Confluence site organized:
+Here are all the ways to use these features to keep your Confluence space organized:

 Now that you understand how to use page and bulk archive, you’re probably wondering…what happens when a page is archived?
 We’re so glad you asked!

-We hope you and your team’s gardeners love these new features and they improve your Confluence sites.
-Please try out archiving and let us know how you like it!
+We hope you and your team’s gardeners love these features and they make it easier than ever to manage content across your site!

 Exit mobile version